dtudk/pythonsupport-page/docs/internal/piwik_documentation.rst

 * How many visitors sign up for the newsletter.
 * How many visitors that creates an account on the site.

-The process of setting up a goal is similar to setting up a trigger, with the important addition that a goal can also be fired from a custom event happening.
+A goal can be fired by one or more custom events, or be tracked manually.

 Current goals: